Arthur Lynch (politician): Conviction and pardon

-From South Africa, Lynch went to the United States, and then returned to Paris, from where he again stood for Galway Borough in November 1901 and was elected in his absence as MP.
+After South Africa, Lynch travelled to the United States, and then returned to Paris, from where he again stood for Galway Borough in November 1901 and was elected in his absence as MP.
 On going to London, Lynch was arrested for his pro-Boer activities and on remand for eight months.
-Lynch was tried for treason before three judges, and on 23 January 1903 was found guilty and sentenced to be hanged.
-This sentence was immediately commuted to a life sentence, and a year later Lynch was released "on licence" by the Balfour government.

 In July 1907, Lynch was pardoned, and in 1909 he was again elected Member of Parliament, this time for West Clare, in Ireland.

 Munster battalion

 During World War I, Lynch volunteered for the New British Army.
 He raised a private 10th Battalion, Royal Munster Fusiliers and was given the rank of colonel, although he and his unit never saw active front service.
 At the end of the war, Lynch chose to stand as a Labour candidate in newly created Battersea South for the 1918 General election.
 He finished second to the Conservative candidate.

-He had qualified as a physician many years earlier, and began to practise medicine in London, at Haverstock Hill.
-He died in London on 25 March 1934.